-C.2.2.1.7 Backfilling Materials
+C.2.7 BACKFILLING MATERIALS

 The consultant shall calculate the approximated volume and material type required for the backfilling process.
 The type shall be defined upon the kind of pipe to be used and the pipe manufacturer's recommendations about bedding and trench width.
 Backfill shall be approved by the Road Authority.
+The designer should refer to the Ontario Provincial Standards for Roads and Public Works (OPS) for details on sewer pipe materials and installation.